jonas-eschle/analysis-tools/analysis/efficiency/README.md

     - `_get_efficiency`, which calculates the value of the efficiency given a dataset.
     - `fit`, to model a given dataset with the efficiency model.
-    - `plot`, which draws the projections of the efficiency.
+    - `project_efficiency`, which draws the projections of the efficiency.

 Some models are already implemented by default, and are discussed in the following subsections.